24 Career Choices for French Learners

 18. Bilingual Customer Support

 As the world becomes more connected, many developing countries like India see more job opportunities in outsourcing.
-It means firms in other countries hire people to do specific tasks.
+This means that firms in other countries hire people to do specific tasks.

 There are different outsourcing jobs.